senya-ashukha/senya-ashukha.github.io/index.md

 title: Summary
 ---

-I'm getting PhD at University of Amsterdam and BayesGroup, focused on Bayesian Deep Learning by supervision of Dmitry Vetrov and Max Welling.
+I’m a PhD student at University of Amsterdam and Samsung AI supervised by Dmitry Vetrov and Max Welling.
+My research is focused on Bayesian Deep Learning.
 Also, I teach several scientific seminars on Machine Learning and involved in research at HSE.

 <br />